801

 OFSI screening just flagged a 92% match on a new onboarding customer.
 What do we do in the next 24 hours?

-• Frozen-funds report — within 1 month if any funds fall under the freeze; FCA SUP 15.3 notification in parallel
+• Frozen-funds report.
+Within 1 month if any funds fall under the freeze; supervisor notification in parallel

-Your OFSI Licence Register has no active licence for this name — don’t rely on a general licence without checking.
+Your OFSI Licence Register has no active licence for this name, so don’t rely on a general licence without checking.
 I’ve drafted the notification email for your review.

 Drawn from: SAMLA 2018 s 11 / 21C / 34 · FCG Ch 7 · Your Sanctions Hit Log

-Ask Anna anything about AML, sanctions or SARs…
+Ask Otto anything about AML, sanctions or SARs…

 →

-She writes the 14-section MLRO Annual from your live registers, produces REP-CRIM and the Board Quarterly on demand, and answers any AML, sanctions or SAR question your team asks — cited to statute.
+Otto writes the MLRO Annual, REP-CRIM and Board Quarterly from your live registers, and answers any AML, sanctions or SAR question — cited to statute.
 See her draft your MLRO Annual in a live demo.

-Book a live demo See everything Anna produces
+Book a live demo See everything Otto produces

 What Our Clients Say